 Drexel Medical School essay #1

 This essay should explain what you have been doing since graduation as well as your planned activities for the gap year before matriculation into medical school.
 You should include work, education, personal experience (e.g. caring for family, travel), and volunteer work.
+Consider activities for the gap year that correct what might be lacking in your application – not enough clinical experience?
+Then, yes, you should engage clinical experience during the gap year.
 If you have work experience, you can also give some insight into major accomplishments.

 Drexel Medical School essay #2